 At the Brod Law Firm, we take care of individuals and small businesses in Berkeley, and around the Bay Area.
 We focus on representing our clients' interests, and meeting their legal needs and challenges.
 Nothing is more important to us than taking care of our clients.

 Directions to our San Francisco office from Berkeley are as follows: Take the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.